roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="Device connection"
 />

-- The “**LOG**” window should reflect the connection process log and end up with a “Connection successful” message if everything went smoothly (See figure 14).
+- The “**LOG**” window should reflect the connection process log and end up with a “Connection successful” message if everything went smoothly.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/device-log-successful-connection.png"